Prepare to Get Excited!

 NeuroStim can look a little like EFT, but that appearance is where any similarity most definitely ends.
 It can be very challenging working with clinicians who’ve studied EFT because of a propensity to emotionalise or incorrectly emotionalise the client’s experience.
 Plus there is so much purple-hat protocol that merely serves as a distraction (or even a total red herring) that I just want people to put aside everything they’ve learned about EFT and study NeuroStim from scratch, as a technique to easily disrupt reconsolidation of conditioned responses and thus achieve fast and permanent extinction.

-The NeuroStim technique involves identifying language which accurately, precisely and continuously triggers a specific conditioned response, while engaging in tapping, brushing, scraping, walking, hopping, dancing, playing sport, getting a massage, smelling, tasting, or indeed any multi-sensory stimulation.
+The NeuroStim technique can be used in many different ways, but can involve identifying language which accurately, precisely and continuously triggers a very specific conditioned response, while engaging in tapping, brushing, scraping, walking, hopping, dancing, playing sport, getting a massage, smelling, tasting, or indeed any multi-sensory stimulation or combination of stimuli.

 So NeuroStim very precisely fulfils the criteria for an effective disruption of reconsolidation.

-The resource triangle is a floor exercise which involves repeatedly triggering a specific conditioned response (the “target”), and sequentially simultaneously triggering an array of other, different conditioned responses (the “resources”).
+The disruption triangle is a floor exercise which involves repeatedly triggering a specific conditioned response (the “target”), and sequentially simultaneously triggering an array of other, different conditioned responses (the “disruptors”).

 It was developed by an NLP trainer, but don’t hold that against it.
 (Yes, as an ex NLP trainer who moved into clinical research, I realise much of NLP is BS.)

 The old name for this was “collapse anchors”.
 With this technique you actually deliberately create two very different conditioned responses, with physical cues.
-Once each cue reliably elicits the expected automatic response, you sequentially trigger and overlap those conditioned responses.
-The second cue acts as a very powerful disruptor and the result is not only efficacious, but a visceral and validating experience for the client.
+Once each cue reliably elicits the expected automatic response, you sequentially trigger and overlay those conditioned responses.
+The second cue acts as a very powerful disruptor and the result is not only efficacious, but a visceral and validating experience for the client, as quite different neurology crosses the midline and attempts to process in the brain.
+It’s like trying to hold on to two extremely conflicting feelings at the same time, but without the trying part.

-Where a belief or perception is comprised of a conditioned response (or responses), it can be highly effective to use as a disruption factor a metaphor which gives rise to a very different response to the maladaptive one.
+Where a belief or perception is comprised of a conditioned response (or responses), it can be highly effective to use metaphor as a disruption factor (a metaphor which gives rise to a very different response to the maladaptive one).

-There are a number of ways to use metaphor but two of my favourites are GaugeWork, and a form of what used to be called “focussing” where the client, supported by “clean language” to avoid accidentally polluting the process with our own stuff, creates their own metaphor or story around the conditioned response.
+There are a number of ways to use metaphor but three of my favourites are GaugeWork, a form of what used to be called “focussing” where the client, supported by “clean language” to avoid accidentally polluting the process with our own stuff, creates their own metaphor or story around the conditioned response, and a protocol from Logotherapy which “blows up” maladaptive thinking.

-These two methods are just other ways of simultaneously triggering quite different responses in a way that extinguishes the target response.
+These three methods are just other ways of simultaneously triggering quite different responses in a way that extinguishes the target response.

 There are some others as well, that I won’t go into here because I hope you get the point.